phaserjs/phaser/README.md

 * An editorconfig has been added to the core repo.
 See http://editorconfig.org (thanks @codevinksy #1027)
 * Keyboard.processKeyPress now checks if the Keyboard Input handler is disabled or not before processing the key callbacks.
 * Physics.bounds now correctly matches World.bounds on system start (thanks @Dumtard #1028)
+* Game._codePaused is now set if the Game is manually paused.
+See discussion: http://www.html5gamedevs.com/topic/6719-codepaused-property/ (thanks @devinb83 #1017)

 ### New Features